Finomnis/tokio-graceful-shutdown/README.md

   - Waiting for the tasks to finish
   - Implement a timeout mechanism to prevent deadlock

-  If then further functionality is required, like listening for signals like SIGINT or SIGTERM, the boilerplate code will become quite messy.
+  If then further functionality is required, as listening for signals like SIGINT or SIGTERM, the boilerplate code will become quite messy.

 And this is exactly what this crate aims to provide: clean abstractions to all this boilerplate code.